rjqian/WeeklyMeet/README.md

 # WeeklyMeet
-This repo contains the materials I talked with my advisor when we meet weekly.
+This repo contains the materials I talked with my advisor when we met weekly.
+For the pdf file of these materials, please see the corresponding folder named after the day we met.

 ## Content
 ### Apr 12